scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 Binder continues in the tradition of promoting "the complete software development environment and the complete set of instructions which generated the figures" :cite:`Buckheit1995-ox` by effortlessly providing these tools to the general public in the cloud.
-The first iteration of Binder was released in 2016 :cite:`Freeman2016-jt`, and provided a prototype that managed reproducible user environments in the cloud.
+The first iteration of Binder was released in 2016 :cite:`Freeman2016-jt` and provided a prototype that managed reproducible user environments in the cloud.
 In the years since, there have been several advances in technology for managing cloud resources, serving interactive user environments, and creating reproducible containers for analytics.
-Binder 2.0 utilizes these new tools, and is more scalable, maintainable, is easier to deploy, and supports more analytic and scientific workflows than before.
-While previous work has specified methods or file-formats for the sharing of research :cite:`Buckheit1995-ox` :cite:`Gentleman2007-cz` :cite:`Liang2015-ay` Binder only requires configuration files typically seen in contemporary software development.
-Related online platforms for reproducibility also have specific frontends for presenting research and commands for running code :cite:`Anjos2017-vb` :cite:`Liang2015-ay` :cite:`Stodden2012-sd`, while Binder flexibly allows users to interact with a repository using modern data science tools such as RStudio, Jupyter Notebok, and JupyterLab.
-By containerizing the environment and using theses frontend data science tools, Binder prioritizes an interactive user experience so that "someone else can discover it for themselves" :cite:`Somers2018-bj`.
+Binder 2.0 utilizes these new tools, and is more scalable and maintainable, is easier to deploy, and supports more analytic and scientific workflows than before.
+While previous work has specified methods or file formats for the sharing of research :cite:`Buckheit1995-ox` :cite:`Gentleman2007-cz` :cite:`Liang2015-ay`, Binder only requires configuration files typically seen in contemporary software development.
+Related online platforms for reproducibility also have specific front ends for presenting research and commands for running code :cite:`Anjos2017-vb` :cite:`Liang2015-ay` :cite:`Stodden2012-sd`, while Binder flexibly allows users to interact with a repository using modern data science tools such as RStudio, Jupyter Notebok, and JupyterLab.
+By containerizing the environment and using these frontend data science tools, Binder prioritizes an interactive user experience so that "someone else can discover it for themselves" :cite:`Somers2018-bj`.

-At the highest level, Binder is a particular combination of open-source tools to achieve the goal of sharable, reproducible environments.
+At the highest level, Binder is a particular combination of open source tools to achieve the goal of sharable, reproducible environments.
 This paper lays out the technical vision of Binder 2.0, including the guiding principles and goals behind each piece of technology it uses.
-It also discusses the guiding principles behind the *new* open-source technology that the project has created.
+It also discusses the guiding principles behind the *new* open source technology that the project has created.

 Guiding Principles of Binder
 ----------------------------

 Several high-level project goals drive the development of Binder 2.0.
 These are outlined below:

 **Deployability**.
-Binder is driven by open-source technology, and the BinderHub server should be deployable by a diverse representation of people in the scientific, publishing, and data analytic communities.
+Binder is driven by open source technology, and the BinderHub server should be deployable by a diverse representation of people in the scientific, publishing, and data analytic communities.
 This often means that it must be maintained by people without an extensive background in cloud management and